archscorer/archscorer/RoadMap.md

 * New series
  * ID - uniq / numeric
  * Name (Klubide Karikas 2019)
- * Stages - list to competitions that belong to series
+ * Stages - list to events that belong to series
  * Rules -- not sure how to express that?
   * Allowed clubs (i.e club cup points are only awarded to Estonian clubs, others can participate, but no points will be awarded)
   * max points